epruhlo/algorithms/README.md

 # algorithms

-This repo is dedicated to the Sedgewick's algorithms course on Coursera
+This repo contains coding exercises for Coursera Algorithms course by Robert Sedgewick and Kevin Wayne.